S. Korean slavery victim seeks UN justice as time runs out

 Historians say tens of thousands of women mostly from around Asia, many of them Korean, were sent to front-line military brothels to provide sex to Japanese soldiers.
 At the time of the 2015 deal, 46 of the 239 women who registered with the Seoul government as victims were still alive in South Korea, but there are now only 12.

+Japan has repeatedly expressed regret over its wartime actions.
+It conducted a study of the practice and established a fund from private contributions in 1995 to compensate victims in the Philippines, South Korea and Taiwan before it expired in 2007.

-While Japan in the past has repeatedly expressed regret over its wartime actions, many South Koreans believe such comments lacked sincerity and were further ruined by conservatives who’ve continued to play down or question Japan’s wartime past.
-There’s also frustration over views that Japanese school books sugarcoat past brutalities.
+Many South Koreans believe Tokyo’s previous comments and actions lacked sincerity and fell short of legal reparations before they were further ruined by conservatives who’ve continued to downplay or question Japan’s wartime past.
+There’s also frustration over views that Japanese schoolbooks sugarcoat past brutalities.

 A U.N. report from 1996 concluded that sex slaves were taken through “violence and outright coercion.”
-A statement from Japan in 1993 acknowledged that women were taken “against their own will,” but the nation’s leaders later denied it.
+A statement from Japan in 1993 acknowledged that women were taken “against their own will, through coaxing, coercion,” but the nation’s leaders later denied it.

+Japan’s Foreign Affairs Ministry now says its government has found no documents showing the use of coercion in the recruitment of the so-called “comfort women” and refuses to describe the system as sexual slavery.
+Tokyo has urged Seoul to abide by the 2015 agreement and described recent lawsuits filed by South Korean sexual slavery victims seeking compensation as “extremely regrettable and absolutely unacceptable.”

 Lee began campaigning last year for Seoul and Tokyo to jointly refer their sexual slavery-related disputes to the ICJ in The Hague, the U.N.’s highest court.
-She conveyed her request at several meetings with senior South Korean officials and through letters sent to the Japanese Embassy.
 After a muted response from both governments, Lee is now demanding that South Korea call for a U.N. panel to examine whether Tokyo is failing to carry out its obligations under the 1984 Convention against Torture by denying or downplaying its past brutalities.

 South Korea can either file a complaint against Japan with the convention’s committee against torture or sue Japan at the ICJ for violations of the convention, said Ethan Hee-Seok Shin, an international law expert who is helping with Lee’s efforts.
 In handling disputes between countries, the convention allows for any one party to refer the matter to the ICJ if the countries can’t agree within six months on an arbitration panel.
 ICJ decisions are binding upon U.N. member states.

 “This issue doesn’t die with the survivors,” Lee said.
-“If I can’t take care of it, the problems get passed to our next generation.”
+“If I can’t take care of it, the problems get passed to our next generation.” __ AP writer Yuri Kageyama in Tokyo contributed to this report.